 My doctoral training took place within both the Literary Studies Department at the Université du Québec à Montréal, and in an interdisciplinary group of doctoral students focusing on cultural studies at the Universität des Saarlandes, with Professor Hans-Jürgen Lüsebrink, Chair of Intercultural Communication and Romance Cultural Studies within the Department of Romance Languages and Literatures.
 Here, I designed and taught French language courses and developed undergraduate literary and cultural studies courses in French.
 I have taught both beginners and more advanced students French oral comprehension and expression around themes such as territorial inequalities and shared economy, and have designed advanced undergraduate literary and cultural studies courses on migrant writing in Quebec and issues of interculturality and ethnicity in comics and graphic novels.
 I have also acquired substantial teaching experience at Michigan’s RC over the last two years.
 In the winter of 2021, for example, I adapted my course on “Migrant Writing in Quebec” to align with the objectives of a third-year seminar in the context of an intensive and semi-immersive language program in the United States.
 My course pays particular attention to the work of writers of Haitian origin now residing in Quebec.
 My interest in Haitian diaspora literature is complemented by my ongoing work with the Haitian-American community in southeast and central Michigan as a research fellow and member of the Diversity, Equity, and Inclusion Committee at the MotorCities National Heritage Area Partnership, a nonprofit corporation based in Detroit and affiliated with the National Park Service.
 (See further details in my diversity statement.)
-Following this experience, I would be very interested in developing courses that would meet the requirements of courses such as your “FRENCH3083: Francophone Culture: Caribbean,” and to act as a D&I Resource Liaison at the University of Cincinnati or member of your university’s Diversity Council.
+Building on this experience, I am very interested in developing materials that would meet the requirements of courses such as your “FRENCH3083: Francophone Culture: Caribbean,” and to act as a D&I Resource Liaison at the University of Cincinnati or as a member of its diversity council.
 My advanced, seminar-style undergraduate course, “From Comics to Graphic Novels: Interculturality and Ethnicity,” provides further testimony to my commitment to celebrating diversity and facilitating inclusion in the classroom.
 The course examines French, French- and English-Canadian, American, and German graphic narratives published since 2000, with a strong emphasis on intercultural relations.
 Class discussions focus on how graphic narratives depict intercultural encounters and reflect on transcultural and ethnic issues, addressing topics such as race and cross-cultural misunderstanding through reflections on comics as a medium.
-I could readily adapt this course to encompass solely French language works for your students to meet the requirements of a graduate level seminar in French.
+I could readily adapt this course to include solely French language works for your students to meet the requirements of a graduate level seminar in French.
 This course also directly relates to my current research on the use and subversion of ethnic and national stereotypes in recent comics and graphic novels published in Quebec, France, and Germany.
 I have presented findings from my work on these issues at the Pacific Ancient and Modern Language Association in San Diego and as an invited speaker at Johannes von Moltke’s graduate seminar “Cinema and Migration: How to Look at Refugees” at the University of Michigan.
 My work has also been published in a recent issue of the peer-reviewed journal Seminar (Vol. 56, No. 3–4, November 2020).
 My research focus, more broadly, is on modern and contemporary Quebec literature and culture, specializing in intercultural approaches and issues, including imagology, theories of cross-cultural communication and cross-cultural intertextuality, migrant writing, and reception studies.